 I came across a competition ran by The College of Psychic Studies and thought it a wonderful opportunity to join with other artists who are consciously aware of their connected relationship with art and spirit.

 I was very lucky to be a finalist in the competition and had the opportunity to see the incredible work done by other artists.
-I feel this way of working and through art is a beautiful way to connect the spirit world and our world.
-They say a picture paints 1000 words, but it can also contain a 1000 emotions and connections to bring us all closer together.
+I feel this way of working through art is a beautiful way to connect the spirit world and our world.
+They say a picture paints a thousand words, but it can also contain a thousand emotions and connections to bring us all closer together.